libplctag/libplctag/README.md

 * threading.
 We tried to avoid this, but at least Allen-Bradley/Rockwell's protocol is very much asynchronous.
 * we still have one spot where we use inline variable declaration.
 This is about the only remaining C99 requirement.

-We do not have access to any big-endian machines.
-We would love to have someone with such access let us know if it is working.
-We have put in byte swapping code everywhere we think it will be a problem, but without a test platform...

 We have limited access to some types of PLCs and most of our testing has been on PLC5 and ControlLogix machines.

 We are trying to keep things as simple as possible so that this can be easily deployed in embedded systems.
 We have limited the API "surface area" as much as possible.
 We also have made an effort to limit internal use of things like malloc and free.
 If you wrap the library, you will need to make sure that finalizers take care of calling the destruction functions to deallocate internally allocated memory.

 Threading
 =========

+Access to the C API is thread-safe.
+All threads hit a mutex when going through any API call.

+Trying to share a tag between threads is possible, but access in only controlled within a single API call.
+If you do something like update tag data in one thread and call the read function in another thread, the order of the operations will be determined by the actual chronological order in which the threads executed them.

-We have added lock/unlock API calls that use mutexes, but if you are using the library wrapped in another language, you should use that language's synchronization primitives to prevent simultaneous access.
+For this reason, we added additional lock/unlock API calls that allow you to synchronize access to a tag across multiple API calls.
+If you are using the library wrapped in another programming language you should use that languages synchronization mechanisms instead.

-There is example code (C POSIX only) showing how to use the tag lock and unlock API functions.

 The Allen-Bradley EIP protocol is very asynchronous and the part of it that we have implemented does use a thread internally.
 We kept it to just one thread and